emberjs/rfcs/text/0617-rfc-stages.md

 #### Accepted

-An RFC that has been "accepted" has complete prose and has sat through an "FCP to Accept" period.
-The community has weighed in and consensus has been achieved on the direction.
-The RFC has a champion within one of the relevant team(s).
+An RFC that has been "accepted" has complete prose and has successfully passed through an "FCP to Accept" period in which the community has weighed in and consensus has been achieved on the direction.
+The relevant teams believe that the proposal is well-specified and ready for implementation.
+The RFC has a champion within one of the relevant teams.

 This is equivalent to today's RFCs being merged.

 If there are unanswered questions, we have outlined them and expect that they will be answered before [Ready for Release](#Ready-for-Release).